TheThirdOne/random-sorting/README.md

 ![Array.sort-300](images/Array.sort-300.png)

-You are not expected to understand the pattern in that yet, but by the end of the post you are.
+You are not expected to understand the pattern in that yet, but by the end of the post you should be able to.

 ## Array.sort